mrkkrp/megaparsec-site/tutorials/custom-error-messages.md

 that we need to think about in the vanilla Megaparsec:

 * `fail` method
-* …and incorrect indentation related to machinery in [`Text.Megaparsec.Lexer`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Lexer.html).
+* …and incorrect indentation related to the machinery in [`Text.Megaparsec.Lexer`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Lexer.html).

 What this means is that our new custom type should somehow provide a way to